Cross of Sacrifice: Development of the war cemetery ideal

 Frustrated by the lack of agreement among and hardening positions adopted by Lutyens, Baker, and Aitken, Ware turned to Sir Frederic G. Kenyon, director of the British Museum and a highly respected ancient languages scholar.
 Kenyon not only had expertise in art and architecture, but he was imperturbable, systematic in his work methods, businesslike, and practical.
 He was also a lieutenant colonel in the British Army and had served in France, and he and Ware agreed to emphasize his military rank as a way of keeping disputes in check.
 Kenyon's appointment was one of the first actions taken by the IWGC at its inaugural meeting on 20 November 1917.
 Aitken was released that same month.
 Ware asked Kenyon to help break the deadlock as quickly as possible.
 Over the next two months, Kenyon twice visited battlefield cemeteries in France and Belgium and consulted with a wide range of religious groups and artists.
-Kenyon agreed that Commonwealth military cemeteries should be uniform in order to emphasize their military character and the role the collective has over the individual in the armed forces.
-But he went a step further, and argued that the cemeteries should also be maintained in perpetuity by the British government, something never before attempted for large numbers of military graves.
+Kenyon agreed that Commonwealth military cemeteries should be uniform in order to emphasize their military character and the role the collective has over the individual in the armed forces but he went a step further, arguing that the cemeteries should also be maintained in perpetuity by the British government, something never before attempted for large numbers of military graves.
 With Lutyens arguing for a "value free" and pantheistic Stone of Remembrance and Baker pushing for an elaborate and almost Neoclassical approach, Kenyon advocated a compromise solution.
 His rationale was that some of the decisions made about the cemeteries would prove to be highly controversial, and something had to be done to win over public opinion.
 To do so, Kenyon pushed for a cross to be added to each site.
 Although costly (particularly in the smaller cemeteries), Kenyon argued that most families were Christian and expected a cross, most families saw the cross as a sign of the sacrifice their loved ones made in death, and the addition of the cross would mollify the politically influential Church of England.
 (Note: Another compromise made to win over the public was to allow regimental symbols and short amounts of text to be added to each headstone to allow the individualization the public wanted.
 Kenyon also successfully pushed for the extensive planting of trees and shrubs to form public spaces (rather than the construction of buildings or walls), the removal of curbs to mark individual graves, the removal of large panels containing the names of the dead from the public shelter (a printed book would be used instead), lower height for the wall surrounding the cemetery, and for space to be created for the erection of communal memorials commemorating battles, military units, or the missing.
 He unsuccessfully advocated that the War Stone be placed in the public shelter.)